dgandiaga/TDL-frozen-lake/README.md

 Convergence is much slower.
 You may think that accumulated reward is not as good as it should be, but keep in mind that this policy always keeps an epsilon higher than zero, so the average reward is lower than if we'd switch to the full-greedy policy once we now the agent is trained.
 The result when the agent is trained and we switch to the greedy policy is in fact about **75% of success**.

-The agent gets really conservative in its choices due to the high degree of stochasticity introduced by both the slippery floor and the exploration ratio.
+The agent gets really **conservative** in its choices due to the **high degree of stochasticity** introduced by both the slippery floor and the exploration ratio.
 For example, for the initial state it tries to go to the left:

 ![image](https://user-images.githubusercontent.com/26325749/145644801-d62ff22d-f314-4d76-ad45-fa2a02a07eed.png)

-That may seem counterintuitive, but in fact trying this movement as many times as needed is the only way of eventually going down while eliminating the risk of going right, which is a non-desirable situation.
+That may seem counterintuitive, but in fact trying this movement as many times as needed is the only way of eventually going down while eliminating the risk of ending going right, which is a non-desirable situation.
+Since there's no time limit this is indeed the smartest option.

-In the next example the agent has learned that it's better to go up with the hope of it ending up going to the right, even if the most possible outcome is it getting further away from the goal, instead of just trying directly to go to the right and facing the chance of end up going down to the hole:
+In the next example the agent has learned that it's better to go up with the hope of it ending going to the right, even if the most possible outcome is it getting further away from the goal, instead of just trying directly to go to the right and facing the chance of going down to the hole:

 ![image](https://user-images.githubusercontent.com/26325749/145645034-b7d7355f-bed7-4412-9d14-9d397dd79911.png)